trustwallet/developer/assets/add_new_asset.md

 ### What is smart contract deprecation?
 A process of removing smart contract information such as (token logo and info) from this repository.
-Removed contract address will be added to the blacklist and, as a result, will no longer be present in token search results inside the TW app.
+Removed contract address will be added to the denylist and, as a result, will no longer be present in token search results inside the TW app.
 Why would you want to do this ?.
 You are contract owner or just good samaritan who noticed contract to be no longer "active" and was an upgrade and abandoned by owning organization, involved in a scam, mimicking by its name or/and symbol a real contract.
 All facts must be supported with a link to any resource proving these statements.